nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 Step 1: The user accesses the PatientSync application.

-Step 2: The user executes the `adde 1 n/ Birthday d/ 20-01-2022` command to add the Important Date, Birthday, which falls on the 20th January.
+Step 2: The user executes the `adde 1 n/ Birthday d/ 20-01-2022` command to add the Event, Birthday, which falls on the 20th January.
 * Upon successful validation, it creates an `AddEventsCommand` instance.

-Step 3: The use executes the `deletee 1 e/1 command` to delete the Important Date as he realised he keyed in the wrong date.
+Step 3: The use executes the `deletee 1 e/1` to delete the Event as he realised he keyed in the wrong date.
 * Upon successful validation,  an `DeleteEventCommand` instance is created.